 Trusted Birth Injury and Seizure Attorneys

-The long-term effects of neonatal seizures (especially those that stem from birth injuries and HIE) can be devastating.
+The long-term effects of neonatal seizures can be devastating.
 It’s especially tragic when the circumstances surrounding the underlying cause of the seizures may have been preventable.
-If your child suffers from a permanent disability above and you believe there may have been mistakes made during labor and delivery, Reiter & Walsh ABC Law Centers can help.
+If your child suffers from a permanent disability and you believe there may have been mistakes made during labor and delivery, Reiter & Walsh ABC Law Centers can help.

-Birth injury lawyer Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases for over 28 years, and most of his cases involve hypoxic ischemic encephalopathy (HIE) and cerebral palsy.
+Birth injury lawyer Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases since 1997, and most of his cases involve hypoxic-ischemic encephalopathy (HIE) and cerebral palsy.
 Partners Jesse Reiter and Rebecca Walsh are currently recognized as two of the best medical malpractice lawyers in America by U.S. News and World Report 2015, which also recognized ABC Law Centers as one of the best medical malpractice law firms in the nation.
-The lawyers at ABC Law Centers have won numerous awards for their advocacy of children and are members of the Birth Trauma Litigation Group (BTLG) and the Michigan Association for Justice (MAJ).
+Our lawyers have won numerous awards for their advocacy of children and are members of the Birth Trauma Litigation Group (BTLG) and the Michigan Association for Justice (MAJ).

 Free Case Review | Available 24/7 | No Fee Until We Win